symblai/Symbl-Twilio-Media-Steam-Adapter/README.md

 # Symbl-Twilio-Media-Steam-Adapter

 - Stream Server that connect Twilio Media Stream to Symbl using WebSocket and exposes a REST API of Symbl’s real-time events to a Client server.
-- Up to 4 speaker can call to a Twilio number, so each phone stream get into a separate WebSocket channel that is directed to Symbl and once conversation transcripts messages, topics or insights are identified they are immediatly addressed to another clientServer that servers as a webhook point.
+- Up to 4 speaker can call to a Twilio number and start a conversation, so each phone stream get into a separate WebSocket channel that is directed to Symbl and once conversation transcripts messages, topics or insights are identified they are immediatly addressed in real-time to another clientServer that servers as a webhook point.

 ![alt text](https://guysapir-postman-experiment-bucket.s3-us-west-2.amazonaws.com/Screen+Shot+2021-03-02+at+2.55.23+PM.png)